COSMIC: Data Efficient Instruction-tuning For Speech In-Context Learning: Data and Evaluation Setup

 \section{Data and Evaluation Setup}

-We use TED-LIUM 3 \cite{hernandez2018ted} as our speech data source.
-It is an ASR corpus that contains 2351 English TED talks, with a total of 452 hours of audio.
+We use TED-LIUM 3\cite{hernandez2018ted} as our speech data source.
+This corpus contains 2351 English TED talks, with a total of 452 hours of audio.
+We send the original transcripts to the OpenAI GPT-3.5 API and ask it to generate questions and the corresponding answers based on each transcript.
 We expect that longer text context will enable GPT-3.5 to generate more diverse and coherent QAs.
 Therefore, we use the alignment provided in TED-LIUM 3 to re-segment the audio and get utterances that are about 30 seconds long on average.
-From this, we obtain 50K audio segments with transcripts and 856K pairs of QAs, which gives us about 17 QA pairs per utterance on average.
+From this, we obtain 50K audio segments with transcripts and 856K pairs of QAs, which gives us about 17 QA pairs per utterance on average. \footnote{The license of TED-LIUM 3 dataset does not permit distributing the derivatives.}

-We present the results of our models on various speech-to-text tasks in Table \ref{tab:testsets}.
-The table indicates the source of the test reference for each task, which can be either ``Labeled" by human annotators or ``Generated" by GPT-3.5.
-We test the models on both trained tasks where the evaluation task is similar to the training data of the model and unseen tasks, where the model has not to been trained for those tasks.